tcolar/goed/Readme.md

 ### Installation
 Prerequities:
 - Have Go(Golang) installed
-- Setup a good terminal font and size (ie: Consolas, Monaco or Monospace, size 10 or so.)
+- Setup a good monospace terminal font and size (ie: Deja Vu Sans Mono or Monaco, size 10 or so.)

 ```
 export PATH=$PATH:$GOPATH/bin